Consti10/merged/Readme.md

 NOTE: to use adb, you have to have an usb connection - for ssh you need to have an ethernet connection.

 # Using the imx415
-Step 1: connect the sensor to the csi0 port
+1) connect the sensor to the csi0 port
-Step 2: Depending how the imx415.c driver is setup, you need different iqfiles to get an image.
+2) Depending how the imx415.c driver is setup, you need different iqfiles to get an image.
 Ask in telegram for that.
-Step 3: You can use the binaries under /oem/usr/bin to test and create a simple raw h264 udp stream (telegram).
+3) You can use the binaries under /oem/usr/bin to test and create a simple raw h264 udp stream (telegram).